 - However, that’s not all that needs to be done to make a construction lien work.
 Accordingly, to maintain the lien, the lien claimant must then “perfect” the construction lien within the next 90 days.

 - To perfect the lien, the contractor must commence a court action against the owner of the house.
 In practical terms, this means that the contractor should prepare and file a plaintiff’s claim.
-In addition, the contractor also needs to go through the entire legal process as he or she would have done in any other court case.
+Additionally, the contractor must undergo the entire legal process, just as they would in any other court case.

 - The right to seize and sell the property under the lien arises only after the court decides the case in the contractor’s favour.

-- If a contractor does not perfect the lien by way of a court procedure, the house owner can easily remove it.
+- If a contractor does not perfect the lien through a court procedure, the homeowner can easily remove it.

 Cost of perfecting the lien

-- Unfortunately, it is not commonly known among small contractors that a lawsuit to perfect a construction must go to the Superior Court of Justice.
+- Unfortunately, it is not commonly known among small contractors that a lawsuit to perfect a construction contract must be filed in the Superior Court of Justice.

 - In practice, this means that even a claim for $10,000.00 must go to a higher court.
 For this reason, it does not matter if it is within the jurisdiction of the Small Claims Court.
 However, does it make practical sense to undertake all the legal expenses and complex procedures of the higher court when the claim can be efficiently made and considered in the Small Claims Court?
-Unfortunately, most of the time, this isn’t the case.
+Unfortunately, this is not usually the case.